Beddis logging alarms residents

-Local trustee Peter Grove has spoken to logging contractor Scott Royal, who said the property development was a partnership between himself and the registered owner.
+Local trustee Peter Grove has spoken to logging contractor Scotty Royal, who said the property development was a partnership between himself and the registered owner.
 Grove recently visited the site along with incoming officials, trustee Laura Patrick and CRD director Gary Holman.
 Grove’s information is that logging is planned for the entire property except the DPA area, and will be cleaned up in a professional manner.
-Neither Royal nor Stunder could be reached before presstime on Tuesday to confirm their plans.
+Neither Royal nor Stunder returned Driftwood calls before presstime on Tuesday.

 “Clear-cutting is an ugly business.
 We have seen plenty of it on the island over the years,” Grove said.
 “Every farm and open space was once forest.
 In time the land will heal, but it is still hard to take.”

 While Grove intends to bring the general issue to the LTC and to Islands Trust Council, he said there is little to be done in this case.
 Word from administration staff and bylaw enforcement is that land clearing is a lawful use under the Beddis property’s zoning.

 According to Islands Trust mapping, several ecosystems are recorded on the land in question.
 The upper portion is classified as mature forest, primarily Douglas-fir and salal.
 The lower contains young Douglas-fir, a wooded wetland and western red cedar zones.